SirDickensBottomskew/ISDMProject/Assignment.md

 * System can access customer's database and transaction history from another department

-* System can automatically find user's profile according to thier phone number
+* System can automatically find customer's profile according to thier phone number

 * Appropriate budget and project time is available